 The wind has been howling for hours.
 A few nights ago, when I was lying in bed before sleep, I heard the loudest winds I think I’ve ever heard.
-It was like an angry child throwing things in a tantrum.
+It was like an angry child throwing his heaviest toys during a tantrum.

-The winds whipped around the corners and I could hear things being moved and tossed about.
+The winds whipped around the corners of the house and I could hear objects outside being lifted and tossed about.

 The dogs were quiet and still, listening as I was.
 I could see their little faces looking a bit afraid in the shadows from the window.
-I told them everything was all right.

 On another note, do you know who this is?

-When you are young, life lays ahead of you, a rug unfurled, and you just don’t realize how much you should treasure the moments.
-Until you are young no more.
+When you are young, life lays ahead of you, a flag unfurled, and you just don’t realize then how much you should treasure the moments.
+The little things in life.

 Until you are young no more.
 And you are perhaps filled with regret.

 I was in my fifties before I realized that the small things, the everyday moments, were the most important thing that I had.